Malick-Taky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16- The script 16-whatsnext in the file displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+17- The script 17-hidethisword in the file displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.